taxjarsam/taxjar-developers/source/blog/2016-01-22-building-the-smartcalcs-api-demo.md

 });
 ```

 The code inside the editor is automatically stored in the component state for retrieval once the "Run" button is clicked.
-From there, the code is parsed through [Rocambole](https://github.com/millermedeiros/rocambole) to make an AJAX request to the SmartCalcs API.
+From there, the code is parsed through [Rocambole](https://github.com/millermedeiros/rocambole) to make an AJAX request to the TaxJar API.
 Rocambole is used on top of Esprima to recursively walk through Esprima's [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree):

 ```javascript
 rocambole.moonwalk(ast, function(node) {